Treatise on Virtue

 under human reason as a standard.

-63,3-4: Infusion: The really interesting claim here is that in addition to the theological virtues, there are infused moral virtues which accompany the theological virtues and which orient those in the state of grace toward their supernatural end vis-a-vis the matter of the acquired moral virtues.
-In general, St. Thomas's claim is that the three theological virtues stand to the infused moral virtues as natural principles stand to the acquired moral virtues, i.e., they serve as the "seeds" or principles of these virtues.
+63,3-4: Infusion: The really interesting claim here is that in addition to the theological virtues, there are infused moral virtues which accompany the theological virtues and which orient those in the state of grace toward their supernatural end vis-a-vis the subject matters of the acquired moral virtues.
+In general, St. Thomas's claim is that the three theological virtues stand to the infused moral virtues as natural principles inclining us toward the good stand to the acquired moral virtues, i.e., they serve as the "seeds" or sources of these virtues.
 Hence, the infused moral virtues bring to perfection in our actions and passions the seeds planted by the theological virtues.
 (They do this with the help of the Holy Spirit, whose promptings we are disposed to discern and follow by the gifts of the Holy Spirit.)
-These are virtues in the most proper sense of the term
+These are virtues in the most proper sense of the term, according to St. Thomas.

 One argument for the necessity of such infused virtues is that in the moral virtues seated in appetitive powers such as the will and sentient appetite, the mean dictated by divine revelation is different from that dictated by unaided human reason.
-A second argument is that the infused virtues order us to a supernatural end, viz., sanctity (i.e., intimate friendship with the triune God and participation in God's inner life) as citizens of the heavenly kingdom, whereas the corresponding acquired virtues order us to natural ends.
+A second argument is that the infused virtues order us toward a supernatural end, viz., sanctity (i.e., intimate friendship with the triune God and participation in God's inner life) as citizens of the heavenly kingdom, whereas the corresponding acquired virtues order us toward natural ends such as friendship within a polis and philosophical contemplation.

 Question 65: The connectedness of the virtues